arcadiapage/arcadiapage.github.io/_posts/2023-09-30-What-To-Do-When-Overthinking-Your-Goals.md

 layout: post
 subtitle: ''
 ---
-How changing my definition of success helped me to stop overthinking

-Overthinking your goals?
-It may be time to change your definition of success.

 For the longest time, success to me was always about reaching The Goals.
 I believed that if I don't reach my goals, I'm not successful.
 The end.